Hong Kong police raid university after all-night siege | DW | 17.11.2019

 In a recorded video message, Teng said he hopes demonstrators "will accept the proposed temporary suspension of force and leave the campus in a peaceful manner."

-Police have declared the campus a "riot" scene - rioting is punishable by up to 10 years in jail.
+Police have declared the campus a "riot" scene.
+In Hong Kong "rioting" is punishable by up to 10 years in jail.

 Read more: Hong Kong and the broken promise